 With its amazing scenery, rich culture and easy access, The Manaslu Trekking has been increasingly popular as the new trekking destination in Nepal.
 However, it witnesses less number of trekkers compared with other established trekking routes.

 Manaslu Circuit Trek is an amazingly beautiful trek with breathtaking views of Mount Manaslu (8163m) and the Ganesh Himal massifs.
 Along the trail, you encounter interesting Buddhist villages mixed with Hindu and Tibetan religion and culture.
 The trail follows the spectacular Budhigandaki River all the way from Arughat till its source just below the Larkya Pass (5125 m).

 You start the trek from low altitude, at around 700 m.
 As the trail ascends one can enjoy different landscapes ranging from the green countryside, lush forests, to spectacular high altitude landscapes while walking alongside glaciers.
-The crossing of the Larkya Pass (5125 m) is the highlight of the trek.
+The crossing of the Larkya Pass (5125 m) is the highlight of the Manaslu trekking.
 It can be tough when there is snow.
 However, the stunning landscape with the mighty Himalayas towering straight above you and the spectacular glaciers along the way make it an unforgettable experience.

 The descent passes through beautiful alpine meadows at Bimtang before joining the main Annapurna Circuit route for Besisahar.